 The truth is, it’s often hard to tell why your site doesn’t bring the expected results and how to change that.
 Even when you decide to run A/B tests and run checks with website metrics or heatmaps you will likely find yourself in doubts about what to actually change, thus a big challenge faced many marketers.

-Pathmonk Metrics analyzes the Buying Journeys of each of your website visitors.
+Pathmonk Intelligence analyzes the Buying Journeys of each of your website visitors.
 It reveals why leads are not converting and how to fix it, rather than just leaving you with inconclusive A/B testing results.

 Why do Marketers use A/B Testing on Their Websites?